flytbase/flytdocs/source/docs/FlytPOD/RouterSetup.rst

 **Reset the router**

-Open OpenWRT console as shown above and give following command:
+Access serial console to OpenWRT router as shown above and execute the following command:

 ``firstboot && reboot``